Italian (2022 - 2024)

 ITAL-UA 105 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every one to two years.
 4 points.

 The approach is threefold: (1) intensive study of the syntactical structures of Italian; (2) reading and analysis of contemporary texts from various sources, such as newspapers, magazines, and literary works; and (3) frequent writing of short compositions stressing grammatical and syntactical accuracy, as well as variety of vocabulary.

 ITAL-UA 107 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every spring.
 4 points.

 Aims to enrich knowledge of Italian language, culture, and society through screening and discussion of contemporary Italian cinema and detailed analysis of film scripts.
 Students are encouraged to use different idiomatic expressions and recognize regional linguistic variety.
 Special emphasis on developing a more extensive vocabulary and an expressive range suited to discussion of complex issues and their representation.

 Italian through Opera

 ITAL-UA 108 Identical to DRLIT-UA 820.
 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
-Offered every spring.
-Scarcella Perino.
+Offered periodically.
+Scarcella-Perino.
 4 points.

 Designed to help students increase their understanding of the Italian language through exposure to famous Italian operas.
 Reading of librettos and listening to arias supplemented with critical materials on reception and on current performances.
 Operatic plots and settings are linked thematically to present day issues, leading to discussion of contemporary social and cultural perspectives.